Derrycunnihy Wood

 Climate And Weather

 Derrycunnihy experiences a hyper-oceanic climate, with extremely high humidity and rainfall that creates the conditions responsible for the wood's extraordinary bryophyte diversity.
-Annual precipitation exceeds 2,500 millimeters in some years, among the highest rainfall totals recorded anywhere in Ireland.
+Annual precipitation exceeds 2,000 millimetres and can be significantly higher in some years, contributing to the highest rainfall totals recorded in Ireland.
 The maritime influence moderates temperature extremes, with frost rare and snow unusual even in winter.
 Cloud and mist are frequent, particularly during autumn and winter, maintaining the humid conditions that allow mosses and ferns to grow prolifically on every surface.
 Summer temperatures rarely exceed 20 degrees Celsius, while winter minima seldom drop below freezing.
-This mild, wet climate with minimal seasonal variation resembles conditions in the Celtic rainforests of Scotland and the Macaronesian laurel forests.
+This mild, wet climate with minimal seasonal variation creates the classic Celtic rainforest conditions found across the Atlantic fringe of northwest Europe.

 Human History